infiniticio/docs.infinitic.io/src/pages/docs/services/introduction.md

    - The serialized method arguments
    - The potential tags and metadata

-2. **Event Publishing**: The task command is published to a message broker.
+2. **Command Publishing**: The task command is published to a message broker.
 This decouples the caller from the Service implementation, allowing for asynchronous processing.

-3. **Event Consumption**: Service Executors subscribe to these task commands.
+3. **Task Execution**: Service Executors subscribe to these task commands.
 When a relevant command is received, the Executor:
    - Deserializes the task information
    - Instantiates the appropriate Service, based on the Service name
    - Invokes the specified method with the provided arguments after deserializing them

-4. **Result Handling**: After method execution, the result (or any exception) is serialized and published back to the message broker as a new task event.
+4. **Event Publishing**: After method execution, the result (or any exception) is serialized and published back to the message broker as a new task event.

 5. **Result Retrieval**: The original caller can then retrieve the result asynchronously.